 The festive period can be an exciting time of year for many of us.
 However, due to the increase in online activity individuals, businesses and organisations can become more vulnerable to online security breaches.

-With this in mind it is really important that we become extra vigilant to help protect private and sensitive data.
+It is really important that we are all extra vigilant to help protect private and sensitive data.
 To help you, we’ve listed some of the more common festive scams along with top tips on how you can stay safe and secure online.

 Tip 1 - shop online via websites you trust